 The Patient Protection and Affordable Care Act (ACA, P.L.
 111-148, as amended) extended Medicaid eligibility to all adults under age 65 (including parents and adults without dependent children) with incomes below 138 percent of the federal poverty level (FPL).
-However, the Supreme Court ruling in June 2012 effectively made the expansion an option for states.
-As of May 2018, 33 states and the District of Columbia have chosen to adopt the adult expansion.
+However, the June 2012 Supreme Court ruling in National Federation of Independent Business (NFIB) v.
+Sebelius effectively made the expansion an option for states.
+As of November 2018, 36 states and the District of Columbia have chosen to adopt the adult expansion.
 The ACA provided the territories with additional funds for their Medicaid programs, but gave them the option of expanding Medicaid.

-Sources: Medicaid State Plan Amendments and Section 1115 Medicaid demonstration waiver documents, July 2018.
+Sources: Medicaid State Plan Amendments, Section 1115 Medicaid demonstration waiver documents, and media accounts.

 Alternative approaches to Medicaid expansion

 Some states have chosen to expand Medicaid using Section 1115 waivers.
 These waivers allow states to test policies not allowed under traditional Medicaid, such as imposing higher cost sharing for some enrollees and placing limitations on certain mandatory benefits.